• office@diltrust.org.uk

 Why Education and Why Pakistan

 Education is a universal right for which we share a global responsibility.
-Pakistan has the third highest out of school population in the world with five million children failing to enroll.
+Pakistan has the world’s third highest out-of-school population with five million children failing to enrol.

 Despite the increase in access to education, nearly half of Pakistani children drop out of school before the age of 16.
-Currently, some 25 million children or one of three have not completed primary education.
+One in three children has not completed primary education.
 Girls drop out at twice the rate of boys, lowering female literacy rates in some areas to a mere 8%.
-With 60% of Pakistan’s population living on less than $1 a day, a meaningful education is the only viable pathway to socio-economic empowerment.
-Each additional year of schooling increases an individual’s earning by 10%.
+With 60% of Pakistan’s population living on less than $1 a day, meaningful education is the only viable pathway to socio-economic empowerment.
+Each additional year of schooling increases an individual’s earnings by 10%.

 The DIL Model